Refuse, Recycling and Yard Waste Collection

 - Residents who do not request collection will not receive service.

-- Yard waste must be placed in a kraft paper yard waste bag.
+- Yard waste must be placed in a biodegradable paper yard waste bag.

-- Brush should be bundled with string, rope or twine, with branches not exceeding 5 feet in length and 3 inches in diameter.
+- Brush should be bundled with string, rope or twine, with branches not exceeding 5 feet in length and 3 inches in diameter and shall not exceed 40 pounds.

 - Loose yard waste or yard waste placed in plastic bags will not be accepted for collection.